metallb/metallb/website/content/release-notes/_index.md

 - The manifests directory now has a kustomize file, which allows using kustomize to install and configure MetalLB.

-This release includes contributions from remche.
+This release includes contributions from Rémi Cailletaud.

 ## Version 0.8.2